Sagrada Familia is under construction since 1882?

 Yes, dear friends, we are still working on the construction of Sagrada Familia.

-They bought a plot of land in 1881 and in 1882 under the direction of the architect Francisco de Paula del Villar the construction began.
-Mr. del Villar resigned one year later and this is when everything changed.
-The Association chose then as the new architect a young one called Antoni Gaudí i Cornet, that would devote around 43 years of his life to this special project.
+They bought a plot of land in 1881, and 1882, under the direction of the architect Francisco de Paula del Villar, the construction began.
+Mr. del Villar resigned one year later, and this was when everything changed.
+The Association chose then as the new architect, a young one called Antoni Gaudí i Cornet, that would devote around 43 years of his life to this unique project.

 He was able to finish the Crypt, the apse wall, and one façade (the one you can see in the picture).

-Gaudí died in 1926 without having finished the whole design and 10 years later at the beginning of the Spanish Civil war, his workshop was completely burned and we lost most of the paper plans that he was keeping inside there.
+Gaudí died in 1926 without having finished the whole design, and 10 years later, at the beginning of the Spanish Civil war, his workshop was burned entirely, and we lost most of the paper plans that he was keeping inside there.
 Luckily some information and plaster models were not lost for good.

 Check out our Private tour inside Sagrada Familia here

 Enjoy now this video about the LIFE inside Sagrada Familia during one whole year.